January 16, 2019 · 1:16 am

-It was 50 years ago today that Dr. Charles T. Dotter, a radiologist in Portland, Oregon, performed the first angioplasty.
+Angioplasty was born 55 years ago today when Dr. Charles T. Dotter, a radiologist in Portland, Oregon, performed the first angioplasty.
 But it wasn’t in the heart; it was in the leg.

 An 82-year-old woman was suffering from great pain in her left foot because of blocked circulation in her leg.
 Her toes had become gangrenous and there was an non-healing ulcer.
 Amputation was recommended by the physicians at Oregon Health Sciences University, but the woman refused.

 Today was day one of the 45th Annual Veith Symposium in New York City.
 Started by Dr. Frank J. Veith, a pioneer in the field of endovascular approaches to vascular surgery, this five-day event covers the entire field of minimally invasive approaches to clinical situations that just a couple decades ago were the exclusive purview of open surgery.

 The whole field of endovascular repair and intervention has grown exponentially since the first endovascular repair of an abdominal aortic aneurysm (EVAR) was performed by Dr. Juan Parodi in 1990, but it took quite some time to be accepted as a standard of care.
 Today the endovascular approach is the preferred procedure to repair an AAA and this is because of the advances in medical device design and manufacturing and the dedication of physicians to this less invasive non-surgical approach, physicians who will be attending this year’s Veith Symposium.

 Continue reading →

 click for hi-res PDF of chart